jcunanan05/100-days-of-code/logs/r3-log.md

 - I think I just finished the redux course of stephen grider.
 It's been a great learning experience.
 I feel like I can apply it on my own `create-react-app`

 - Finished my calculator mockup as well.

+### R3D55 6/9
+- Setup Bulma and SASS for my fcc calculator.
+Tried not importing it all.
+- Seeking advice on how to read somebody's code.
+Messaged the people I met on LinkedIn